Your book title might not seem like much. Just a few words on the cover. No big deal, right?

 This is a little tangential to the subject at hand, but I think it’s worth a quick note.
 Let’s say your primary character is a reader and you want to mention some books they’ve read.
 Is it Great Expectations or Great Expectations or “Great Expectations”?

 For example, the Chicago Manual of Style suggests you italicize the title.
-Whereas MLA style guides says to italicize book titles if it’s a complete work, but to put the title in quotation marks if the title is part of a larger work.
+Whereas MLA style guides say to italicize book titles if it’s a complete work but to put the title in quotation marks if the title is part of a larger work.

 Good Book Title Ideas